2190594W/vue_django_spa_example/README.md

 python manage.py runserver
 ```

-## Navigate to the `spoonguru_frontend_v2` directory and proceed with the following commands to get the Vue.js frontend installed and running.
+## Navigate to the `spoonguru_frontend_v2` directory in a new terminal and proceed with the following commands to get the Vue.js frontend installed and running.

 ## Project setup
 ```